nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 - The Java/Clojure ecosystem comes with high-performant JDBC/Postgres drivers that have good support for PostGIS.
 As we've mentioned earlier in this proposal, we have extensive experience in dealing with Postgres and have written quite a few Clojure tools around it.

 -  The existing software (TM2) has serviced the community well, but we have observed a few issues with the current architecture.
 The Python/JavaScript codebase has no real layering.
 All server-side components are built into _views_, which perform most of the domain logic and manage state transitions through user workflows.
 We don't insist that MVC, MVP, MVVM, or any other such acronym is the only way to build web apps/services.
 However, at least one separation of server-side layers is often wise and TM2 would benefit from a more modular design.
-    - The incidental complexity of the Python code led us to run Radon over the codebase to get concrete metrics on cyclomatic complexity.
+Because of this conflation of responsibilities, the test suite is a bit cumbersome (though, very thorough!).
+The incidental complexity of the Python code led us to run Radon over the codebase to get concrete metrics on cyclomatic complexity.
 286 of the Python methods receive a grade of "A", 15 receive a "B", and only 2 receive a "C".
 Granted, we would consider a "B" from Radon a failing grade. `osmtm/views/tasks.py#send_invalidation_message`, for example, receives a "B" with a CC score of 7, which we would consider very high.
 Still, the entire codebase is certainly amenable to refactoring.

 - We're equally comfortable rewriting this in Java, but there's a solid reason to pick up Clojure as a language: it imposes a much more disciplined approach to functional programming.
 There's immense value in statelessness, immutability, concretized notions of time and STM.
 Even though it can be partly captured even in object-oriented and dynamic languages like Python, Clojure has clear delineations between pure functions and those which produce side-effects.